MineFartS/discord-channel-archiver/README.md

 3. [Create a Discord bot and generate a token](https://discordpy.readthedocs.io/en/stable/discord.html)

-4. Fill in the token in the `.env` file
+4. Fill in the token in the `token.txt` file

 5. Run the bot with `python main.py`